Skip to main content

 An interview is the best opportunity to learn about an organization's culture.
 Pay close attention to how you are treated throughout the process.
 Also, keep an eye on how colleagues treat one another and how the manager interacts with their staff.

-Look for a new organization with a structure, vision, mission and values that align with your goals.
+Evaluate your skills and consider higher education and other ways to enhance your portfolio.
+Then, look for an organization with a structure, vision, mission and values that align with your goals.
 Take your time, know why you are making the change, do your research and believe in yourself.
-Consider exploring higher education “as a component to change your career opportunities so you can pivot into your ideal industry, employer or position,” Stahl said.

 And remember, your college career services center is full of professionals who can help you through each step of this process.
-They can help you find your 'why,' identify new career pathways and develop a job-search strategy to help you succeed and find the job of your dreams.
+They can help you find your 'why,' identify new career pathways and develop a job-search strategy to help you succeed and find the right role.

 A degree can change your life.
 Find the SNHU online degree program that can best help you meet your goals.